Command-line reference

 The static document, while being easy to create this way, does make it harder to read and find potential errors in, when the data structure in the document becomes larger or more complex in what is re-used, and how.

-The following commands lets you have a look at the rendered AutoBernese configuration file.
+The following commands lets one have a look at the rendered AutoBernese configuration file.

 ab config